Me watching an interesting conversation between Francois Mitjavile (Tertre Roteboeuf) and Anne Bjurner

 New cellarmaster (left), Herve Berland, Montrose's technical director (middle), and recently appointed chef responsible for PR, Helene Brochet (right).
 April 2014

-Jean Guillaume Prats left and new technical director arrived.
+Jean Guillaume Prats left, and a new technical director arrived.
 It's clear to be seen in 2013 wines that they aren't heavily extracted.
 Gentle vinification this time!

-2013 Goulée was soft and smooth, round, a bit earthy on the palate with a rather short finish.
+2013 Goulée was soft, smooth, round, and a bit earthy on the palate with a rather short finish.
 85p.
-2013 Pagodes de Cos displayed nice aromatic nose, very good concentration and zest, very good acidity as well and meaty finish.
+2013 Pagodes de Cos displayed a nice aromatic nose, good concentration and zest, acidity, and a meaty finish.
 86-87p.
-2013 Cos was made in a modern style but I couldn't find any over-extraction in this vintage.
+2013 Cos was made in a modern style, but I couldn't find any over-extraction in this vintage.
 Aromatic and tasty cherries on the nose and palate, mineral with fine acidity, long meaty aftertaste.
 Really nice effort for the vintage and clever winemaking.
 92p.
-2013 Cos white (76% S.Blanc + 24% Semillon) showed freshness, acacia flower and green apple flavours, fine acidity and fine fruity finish.
+2013 Cos white (76% S.Blanc + 24% Semillon) showed freshness, acacia flower and green apple flavours, fine acidity and a fine fruity finish.
 91p.

-2012 had a very aromatic and seductive aroma of black cherries and chocolate, fine acidity and very fine smooth finish.
-It'll not surprise me if 2012 turns out to be better than 2013 on the long run.
+2012 had a very aromatic and seductive aroma of black cherries and chocolate, fine acidity and a very fine smooth finish.
+It'll not surprise me if 2012 turns out to be better than 2013 in the long run.
 92+p.

-2011 was different than 2013 and 2012, more red fruit (raspberries) here, but also plenty of cherries and chocolate, more depth, stronger structure and long finish.
+2011 was different from 2013 and 2012, with more red fruit (raspberries) here and plenty of cherries and chocolate, more depth, stronger structure and a long finish.
 Splendid effort.
 93p.

-2010 had, of course, all the best things this vintage could offer - very intense nose, luscious black fruit and fat ripe tannin, excellent structure and depth, great complexity, long meaty finish.
+2010 had all the best things this vintage could offer - intense nose, luscious black fruit and fat ripe tannin, excellent structure and depth, great complexity, long meaty finish.
 Great effort.
 94p.